Life of a Dark Rose

-Life of a Dark Rose is the fourth mixtape by Lil Skies, released on January 10, 2018, by All We Got Entertainment and Atlantic Records.
+Life of a Dark Rose is the eighth mixtape by American rapper Lil Skies, released on January 10, 2018, by All We Got Entertainment and Atlantic Records.
 The mixtape debuted at number 23 and peaked at number ten on the US Billboard 200 albums chart.
-The mixtape features a sole guest appearance from Landon Cube who appears on two of the singles, "Red Roses" and "Nowadays".
+It features a sole guest appearance from Landon Cube who appears on two of the singles, "Red Roses" and "Nowadays".

 Singles

 After the release of the single "Red Roses", the track "Lust" from the album, which was produced by CashMoneyAP and Menoh Beats, was released as a promotional single on December 15, 2017.
-He released the single from the album, "Nowadays", in December 2017 as well.
-He released a new video for "Nowadays" on December 17, 2017.
+A second single from the album, "Nowadays", was released in alongside a music video on December 17, 2017.
 After releasing "Red Roses" and "Lust" in the latter half of 2017, Lil Skies signed with Atlantic Records.

 "Lust" has been certified gold, while "Red Roses" and "Nowadays" have been certified platinum.

 The album itself was released on January 10, 2018 with 14 songs and only one guest appearance, from Landon Cube, who appears on two tracks: Nowadays" and "Red Roses".